 Right now, my marketing tech stack looks like this:

-Does Convertkit have better deliverability rates than Flodesk?
+Does Convertkit have better deliverability rates than Kajabi (affiliate link)?

 Maybe?
 But I don’t care – all I need is a tool that can deliver a lead magnet.
 Additionally, it needs to send emails to people who are interested in what I have to offer.

-Both tools do that equally well, but Flodesk is prettier, so I use that!
+Both tools do that equally well, but Kajabi (affiliate link) is easier, so I use that!

 Is Kajabi a better choice than Teachable?